 by Marian C. Munro, Ruth E. Newell & Nicholas M. Hill (2014)

 A fully revised flora available online in PDF format.

 Go to https://ojs.library.dal.ca/NSM/pages/view/Plants

 A review of the e-book prepared for Rural Delivery (July-August 2015) discusses its use by non-professionals.

 by A.E.
 Roland, M. Zinck and E. Owen.
 Nimbus & Nova Scotia Museum, 1988.
 1297 pages

-In two volumes, this is the latest Flora for Nova Scotia.
+In two volumes, this is the last book-style flora for Nova Scotia.